This year has been a beast—a test of staying sane in the United States despite politics, pandemics, racism, and riots.

 And the whole experience has reaffirmed my appreciation for family, friends, and science-based public health policy.

-I'm incredibly grateful that I've taken at least one international trip every year for the past 15 years.
+I recently reflected on how long it has been since my last calendar year without an international trip, which was in 2004.
+I'm incredibly grateful to have taken at least one international trip every year for the past 15 years.
 It took a global pandemic to stop me.

 That's been my approach in 2020, and as tough as it's been, several highly effective vaccines are now being approved and distributed.